Ikayherce/debbies-blog/README.md

 Sometimes while inspecting in devtools and looking at middle-sized and smaller screen sizes the container looks funny, but it doesn't happen looking at the website from the phone screen.
 If I had had more time I would have look at this further.

 # 7. Deployment
-The steps to deploy this website to Heroku were the steps described in Code Institute's blog walkthrough project, as described below.
+The steps to deploy this website to Heroku were the steps indicated in Code Institute's blog walkthrough project, as described below.

 1. Create the Heroku app:
 - Sign up or log in to Heroku.